Rich and decadent, with toasted pecans and a buttery crust, this is simply the best Old Fashioned Pecan Pie out there!

 - You’ll also need an uncooked pie crust.
 I used my Crisco Pie Crust recipe, but you can also use an all-butter crust (recipe is in my Peach Pie post) or a store-bought crust.

-How to make Old Fashioned Pecan Pie
+How to Make Old Fashioned Pecan Pie

-Bake the pie at 350°F for 55–60 minutes, or until the center just barely jiggles as you remove it from the oven.
+- Bake the pie at 350°F for 55–60 minutes, or until the center just barely jiggles as you remove it from the oven.
 It’ll continue to set up as it cools.

 The crust: homemade vs. store bought

 Want a homemade crust?
 This Crisco Pie Crust recipe makes a really tender pie crust.
 The dough is really easy to work with, too (it’s not as finicky as butter).
+Never Fail Pie Crust is my absolute favorite.
+It’s really tender, flaky, and works every time.

 An all-butter crust, which is in my Peach Pie recipe, is also a great choice.